 Advertisement

-Kawhi may be a man of few words, but a few individuals have gotten to know the Los Angeles Clippers star on a deeper level.
-Danny Green is one of those people.
+Kawhi is a man of few words, and only a few individuals have gotten to know the Los Angeles Clippers star on a deeper level.
+Green is one of those people.
 The two spent eight years together as teammates with the San Antonio Spurs and Toronto Raptors.

-Green had front-row seats to witness the impeccable heights Leonard would reach.
+Green had front-row seats when Leonard touched impeccable heights.
 He watched a 22-year-old young star emerge as the future face of the Spurs franchise after winning the 2014 NBA Finals MVP.
 Five years later, he served as one of Leonard’s running-mates during his iconic 2019 title run with the Raptors.

-There’s no denying that sole season in Toronto was the work of legends.
+That sole season in Toronto was the stuff of legends.
 Leonard reportedly even placed himself among the all-time ranks following that championship.
+Fred VanVleet recently recalled one comparison Kawhi made, placing himself higher than Kobe Bryant.

 “Kawhi changed my view on a lot of s**t, but there was one thing in particular that I overheard,” Fred VanVleet said on the Underground Podcast.
 “He didn’t say it to me, I just overheard it.
 And it was a conversation that was being had, and the sentiment of that conversation was when we won the championship, he was like, ‘I’m better than Kobe.'”